< Back to results

 A unique opportunity

 Do you like to do things a little differently, think creatively and challenge existing conventions?
-We’re the only university in Sydney, and one of a handful in Australia, to offer this degree.
+UNSW was the first university in Sydney, and is one of only a handful in Australia to offer the Bachelor of Politics, Philosophy & Economics.
 In developing this degree, our top academics across two faculties and three disciplines considered a range of current social issues, global trends, and the professional demands within these areas.
 The outcome?
 A degree built on a strong foundation across politics, philosophy and economics, to make sure you remain adaptable and agile in an ever-changing professional landscape.

 Interdisciplinary focus